 Recent deals include: Kuwait Energy, KCA Deutag, Study Group, Vue Entertainment, Fesco Transportation, Liberty Global/Virgin Media, Perstorp, SBS Nordic, Refresco, Dematic, Ferrexpo, Alcatel Lucent, Avangard, TMD Friction, ENRC, Cable & Wireless and Manchester United.

 Laura is general counsel of the Investment Banking Division (IBD) with global responsibility for the IBD Legal and the Capital Markets Legal groups.
-She serves as counsel to the Commitments Committee, is a member of the IBD Client and Business Standards Committee and represents the firm on the Equity Capital Markets Board of the Association for Financial Markets in Europe.
-Laura is also the Legal Department’s MD ally for the Lesbian, Gay, Bisexual and Transgender (LGBT) Network.
+She serves as counsel to the Firmwide Commitments Committee and Asia Pacific Commitments Committee and is a member of the Firmwide Operational Risk Committee and the IBD Client and Business Standards Committee.
+Laura also represents the firm on the Equity Capital Markets Board of the Association for Financial Markets in Europe.
+She is the Legal Department’s MD ally for the Lesbian, Gay, Bisexual and Transgender Network.

 Mr. Oakes is a partner in Davis Polk’s Corporate Department, resident in the London office.
 He is head of the firm’s European Financial Institutions Group.
 Mr. Oakes represents European companies and investment banks in securities offerings and other financings in the international public and private markets.
 He has extensive experience in advising non-U.S. companies on initial public offerings of equity and high-yield debt securities and offerings of investment-grade debt securities.
 Mr. Oakes also advises clients on various aspects of mergers and acquisitions and all aspects of compliance with U.S. securities regulation.
 He concentrates in securities offerings by financial institutions.